-All that glitters: diamonds outshine gold for Chinese brides
+All that glitters: Diamonds outshine gold for Chinese brides

 "Western films have a kind of 'bridge' effect, so when Chandler buys a diamond ring for Monica in 'Friends', it really left a deep impression," said Lily Cai, 30, a civil servant in Shanghai, referring to the hit U.S. television series.

 "A diamond ring is a symbol of love, and the larger the diamond the deeper the love," she added.
-She now has a diamond ring from Chinese jewellers Chow Tai Fook Jewellery Group Ltd (1929.HK) which cost 43,000 yuan.
+She now has a diamond ring from Chinese jewelers Chow Tai Fook Jewellery Group Ltd which cost 43,000 yuan.

 SPARKLING ATTRACTION

-The sparkle of China's diamond industry has tempted jewellers, miners and dealers alike.
+The sparkle of China's diamond industry has tempted jewelers, miners and dealers alike.

 Global auction house Sotheby's is set to offer a huge white diamond in Hong Kong at the start of October, which would be the most expensive white diamond ever sold at auction if it hits its $28 million lower pre-sale target.

-De Beers, the largest diamond producer by value and majority-owned by miner Anglo American Plc (AAL.L), sees China as driving growth over the next four years.
+De Beers, the largest diamond producer by value and majority-owned by miner Anglo American Plc, sees China as driving growth over the next four years.
 It has five diamond-focused outlets in China with more set to open this year.

 The incentive is clear.
 Tiffany's Lafay said over the last 20 years, the number of people buying diamond engagement rings has risen from less than 1 percent to more than 50 percent in urban China.
 More than half of the country's 1.3 billion population now live in cities.

-Even traditionally gold-focused jewellers, such as China's Chow Tai Fook, are looking to up exposure to diamonds.
-The world's biggest jewellery retailer by market value, it recently struck a deal with Russian miner AK Alrosa OAO (ALRS.MM) to ensure its diamond supply.
+Even traditionally gold-focused jewelers, such as China's Chow Tai Fook, are looking to up exposure to diamonds.
+The world's biggest jewelry retailer by market value, it recently struck a deal with Russian miner AK Alrosa OAO to ensure its diamond supply.

-"Mainland Chinese are becoming more westernised, so they tend to select diamond rings for their engagement proposal and wedding," said Chow Tai Fook's managing director Kent Wong.
+"Mainland Chinese are becoming more westernized, so they tend to select diamond rings for their engagement proposal and wedding," said Chow Tai Fook's managing director Kent Wong.

 China's bridegrooms may not be quite so convinced as their demanding brides, but the wives-to-be usually win in the end, conceded Yu Peidi, 27, a salesman in Shanghai, who proposed to his now-wife in 2011.